AlacrisIO/legicash-facts/invariants.md

 the accounts that are involved in double-spending from the point that this spending is detected and mark their funds for destruction.
-There may also be conflicting but non-fraudulent transactions, whereby e.g. the fraudulent facilitator declined to confirm some of a user's transactions, but later confirmed others;
+There may also be conflicting but non-fraudulent transactions, whereby e.g. the fraudulent operator declined to confirm some of a user's transactions, but later confirmed others;
 as long as the transaction history is consistent with the user not cheating, then the longest non-cheating history will be preferred.